 Question Management response 6.
-How do management identify the need for and apply specialised skills or knowledge related to accounting estimates?
+How does management identify the need for and apply specialised skills or knowledge related to accounting estimates?
 Where the estimation techniques involved require input from a qualified professional with reference to technical guidance, management determine whether or not these skills are available in house.
 Property valuations are undertaken by a suitably qualified external valuer, Harrisons and IAS19 calculations for pensions are supplied by the actuary to Kent Pension Fund, Barnett Waddingham.
 Provisions for business rates appeals are calculated by finance officers with reference to contextual information supplied by the VOA and Analyse Local.
 The Council's external treasury management advisor, Link also assists with the provision of fair value information regarding loans and investments where required.
 Management consider that other estimates referred to in this document can be made by the in house team, under the oversight of the Head of Finance and the Director of Finance and Business Improvement, both of whom are qualified accountants.
-7. How does the Authority determine what control activities are needed for significant accounting estimates, including the controls at any service providers or management experts?
+7. How does the Council determine what control activities are needed for significant accounting estimates, including the controls at any service providers or management experts?
 Property and pension related valuations are prepared on an annual basis and control activities include thorough analysis of the reports and outputs prepared by experts and review for consistency with internal records.
 Useful lives are estimated for depreciation purposes and are safeguarded through regular review and maintenance by the corporate property team.
 Arrears are reported to budget managers on a monthly basis, and reviewed in quarterly meetings with service Heads.
-8. How do management monitor the operation of control activities related to accounting estimates, including the key controls at any service providers or management experts?
+8. How does management monitor the operation of control activities related to accounting estimates, including the key controls at any service providers or management experts?
 Management derives assurance over the inputs and internal records used in calculating these estimates from periodic internal audit reviews.
 The relationship with the external valuer, Harrisons, is managed by the Property Services Manager, working closely with the Senior Finance Manager.
 The relationship with the pensions actuary, Barnett Waddingham is managed by Kent County Council as the pension fund manager, who maintain regular communication with member authorities.
+9. What is the nature and extent of oversight and governance over management's financial reporting The nature and extent of the oversight in relation to accounting estimates includes: